amanlai/StableMarriage/README.md

 ### The Problem

 * There are a certain number of boys and girls in a room.
 * Everyone has strict preferences over people from the opposite sex.
-So boys have a list of girls whom he wants to dance with ranking them from most desirable to less desirable and girls have a list of boys whom she wants to dance with ranking them from most desirable to least desirable.
+So boys have a list of girls whom he wants to dance with, ranking them from most desirable to least desirable, and girls have a list of boys whom she wants to dance with, ranking them from most desirable to least desirable.
 A girl is acceptable for a boy if she is on his preference list; similarly, a boy is acceptable for a girl if he is on her preference list.
 * Everyone's preferences depend only on their own opinions; there is no jealousy (in economic terms, there are no *externalities*).
 * No one is forced to dance with anyone who is not on their preference list.
-* **A matching:** An outcome which tells everyone in the room what their dance arrangements are.
+* **A matching:** An outcome which tells everyone in the room who their dance partners are.
 Formally, a matching is a function that maps the set of boys and girls onto itself.
 * **Stability:** Suppose a matching has been made but there is a boy and a girl who want to dance with each other rather than dance with the person the matching matched them up with.
 Then they are said to form a *blocking pair.* A stable matching happens if there are no *blocking pairs.*

 ### Gale-Shapley algorithm